DataBiosphere/cgp-deployment/README.md

 #### Adding a private/public key pair to your local machine
 On your local machine add the key pair file under `~/.ssh/<your_key_pair>.pem`.
 This is typically the same key pair that you use to connect to your VM via SSH.
 This key pair needs to be created on the [AWS console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) so Amazon is aware of it.
 Set the privileges of that key pair file to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so it is not publicly viewable.

+### Create an AWS S3 bucket for persistent storage of BDBag
+The DCPPC (_Data Commons_) uses BDBags to move metadata from one platform to another.
+In _Boardwalk_ a BDBag is created by clicking _Export to FireCloud_.
+Once clicked the selected metadata are packaged in a BDBag, and the bag is uploaded to a S3 bucket.
+Therefore, part of the installation process is creating a S3 bucket.
+Follow these steps to create it

+1. In the AWS console head over to _S3_.
+2. Click _Create bucket_.
+Name your bucket (needs to be a unique), set the region and click _Next_
+3. In the next two tabs, _Configure options_ and _Set permissions_, leave the default settings and click _Next_.
+4. Review the settings, and click _Create bucket_.

 ## Installing the Platform
 ### Collecting Information